openturns/openturns/python/doc/theory/data_analysis/linear_regression.rst

     otv.View(graph)

-The next example illustrates a less favorable situation: the mean value of the residuals seems to be close to 0 but the standard deviation tends to increase with :math:`X`.
+In Example 2 using the default functional basis, on the other hand, the mean value of the residuals seems to be close to 0 but the standard deviation tends to increase with :math:`X`.
 In such a situation, the linear model should be abandoned, or at least used very cautiously.